 Adding a Filter

-To focus in further on a specific population, you can also apply a filter(s) to this report by clicking on the Filter button in the upper, right-hand port of the screen.
+To focus further on a specific population, you can also apply a filter(s) to this report by clicking on the Filter button in the upper, right-hand part of the screen.

 - To Filter by a demographic, click on the Filter button.

-- Under Filters, click on the demographic you want to filter by.
+- Under Filters, click on the demographic to filter by.

 Tips & Tricks